raj23manj/springBoot/jokesapp/README.md

     * equalsTo()
       * check if two objects are equal
       * by default it will only check for two objects are instances of the same class
-      * need oveeriding so we can customise
+      * need overiding so we can customise

     *  hashcode()